utiasASRL/vtr3/README.md

 ## Installation

-The following installation instruction is a more general version of vtr2 intallaltion instruction.
-This version mainly considers installing VT&R2 on systems with newer software and hardware, e.g. Ubuntu 18.04, CUDA 10+ and OpenCV 3.4/4.3+.
+The following installation instruction is a more general version of vtr2 installation instruction.
+This version mainly considers installing VT&R2 on systems with newer software and hardware, e.g. Ubuntu 20.04, CUDA 10.0+ and OpenCV 4.0+.

 The following instructions should be kept as reference while we upgrade VT&R2 and port it to this new repo.
 Remember to add installation instructions for upgraded & ported code to the end of this section.